damonlynch/hatch-argparse-manpage/README.md

 1. If a homepage URL is specified, then it is used.
 2. If not, if only one URL is specified, it is used.

-argparse-manpage uses a project URL to generate a man section that explains where to download the program the page is being built for.
+Argparse-manpage uses a project URL to generate a man section that explains where to download the program the page is being built for.